 Learn DIY strategies for stewarding a healthy forest in the San Juans!

 Many forest owners across San Juan County are interested in taking a hands-on approach to improving the health, resilience and productivity of their forests, but lack the information, skills and resources to do so.
-At this hands-on workshop at Red Roof Acres, local and regional experts will introduce forest owners to simple, do-it-yourself strategies for thinning their forests, mitigating slash and creating value-added products.
+At this hands-on workshop at Stillwater Ranch on San Juan Island, local and regional experts will introduce forest owners to simple, do-it-yourself strategies for thinning their forests, mitigating slash and creating value-added products.

 The majority of this workshop will take place in the forest, teaching participants hands-on how to evaluate forest conditions, select trees for harvesting, and utilize woody biomass for forest health and biochar production.
 These workshops have been offered on Waldron, Shaw, Orcas, and Lopez islands, with great turnout.